AtulMahiyan/Weather_App/README.md

 4. Use the forecast module to check the five-day weather summary and graphs.

+## Design Choices

+1. Modular Structure: Separate modules for homepage, alerts, and forecast for easy maintenance.

+2. Real-time Updates: Fetches live weather data with adjustable update intervals.

+3. Custom Alerts: Users set thresholds for temperature, humidity, and wind speed, triggering email notifications via EmailJS.

+4. Data Visualization: Uses a charting library for easy interpretation of 5-day weather trends.

+5. Responsive Design: Optimized for both mobile and desktop users.

+6. API Integration: Utilizes OpenWeather API for accurate global weather data.

+7. Scalability: Can be expanded to include more cities or features.

+8. Simplicity: User-friendly interface with intuitive inputs and clear data display.

 ## Dependencies

 To run the application, ensure you have the following dependencies installed:

 1. EmailJS account for email alerts

 2. A valid API key from OpenWeather

 ## License